Begins January 2018: Jupiter (T 1/9), BR (W 1/10)

 In Search Of Greatness 3

 Recipient of the LLS 2012 Distinguished Faculty Award

 From sheer talent, pioneering a new direction, or outselling all their rivals, a few artists are widely regarded as foremost practitioners of their art.
-Their songs are legendary through the years, their styles are imitated but never surpassed, and their triumphs and losses are brilliantly conveyed through their music.
-From the cool swing of Ella Fitzgerald and Nat King Cole to the raw emotion of Tina Turner and Adele; from the modernism of Pierre Boulez to the dramatic re-imagining of Mozart and Alexander Hamilton; from the searing guitar of Jimi Hendrix to the soaring harmonies of the Beach Boys; from the hip lyricism of Johnny Mercer to the social content of Joan Baez and Bruce Springsteen, great artists inspire us in our time, and set the standard for future generations of musical performers.
+Their songs are legendary through the years, their styles imitated but never surpassed, and their triumphs and losses are brilliantly conveyed through their music.
+From the royal swing of the Duke to the soulful blues of Van Morrison; from the quiet warmth of Johnny Mathis to the bouyant pop of Alicia Keys; from the legendary classicism of Segovia and Horowitz to the soaring lyricism of Leonard Cohen, great artists inspire us in our time, and set the standard for future generations of musical performers.